 At some points in the service we will stand and sit.
 You are welcome to assume the posture that is most comfortable to you.
 Members of the church may sit, stand or kneel for prayers, there is no right way!

 After the service the minister usually greets people on their way out of the church.
-If you are able to stay, please join us for for coffee and tea at the back of the church or in the Fellowship Hall.
+If you are able to stay, please join us for some refreshments after the service.
 It's a chance to get to know one another better.

 We look forward to meeting you and having you join in exploring together our common meaning and purpose as people of faith in this time and place.